Indian hip-hop: Mid 2000s to late 2000s: Commercial expansion, and expansion into the Indian film industry

-While some artists including Badshah, Ikka, Manj Musik and Bohemia have acknowledged his contribution to the industry, others such as Raftaar who has had a long-standing beef with Singh, has alternatively denied and acknowledged it at times.
+While some artists including Badshah and Ikka, have acknowledged his contribution to the industry, others such as Raftaar and Bohemia have alternatively denied and acknowledged it at times.
 There is also a negative sentiment among some followers of hip-hop culture in India regarding the recent commercialization of the genre, which is attributed to the influence of Singh's music.